mohsafwat23/-ME439MobileRobotSimulation/README.md

 # ME439MobileRobotSimulation
 # The repository is a simulation of an LQR controller for a differential mobile robot on Gazebo and ROS2 #

+### Prerequisites ####
+The trajectory based LQR controller is available in the following repository: https://github.com/mohsafwat23/ME439MobileRobotEKF

 #### Install Ros2 foxy ####
 For Ubuntu 20.04: https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html